Methuen Truck Accident Attorney

 The size of semi-trucks means that even a relatively minor act of negligence on the part of a truck driver can lead to a serious accident and life-changing injuries for the victim.
-Commercial truck accidents often result in brain injuries, spinal cord injuries, loss of limbs, and in extreme cases, wrongful death.
+Commercial truck accidents, including jackknife, runaway trailer, and underride accidents, often result in brain injuries, spinal cord injuries, loss of limbs, and in extreme cases, wrongful death.

 From our locations in Boston, Methuen, and Burlington, our team at DiBella Law Offices, P.C. has built a reputation and a record for our success in representing victims of commercial truck collisions.
 We understand that filing a lawsuit may seem like the last thing on your mind after an accident, but it is important that you take legal action as quickly as possible.

 Medical expenses and vehicle damage aren’t the only concerns of truck accident victims.
 Permanent injury, lost income and an incapacity for future work can cast a long shadow over the lives of victims and their families.
 Our goal is to thoroughly review your circumstances and pursue the compensation that you need and may be entitled to.
 No Fee Until We Win.

 In most cases, commercial truck drivers and their employers provide an invaluable service by transporting our goods while obeying the rules of the road and respecting other motorists’ rights to safety.
 However, there are certain rules that truck drivers must follow to do their job properly and when they fail to do so it can lead to serious accidents.
-A competent Burlington car accident lawyer needs to be able to dig deep to learn about the cause of the collision.
+A competent Burlington truck accident lawyer needs to be able to dig deep to learn about the cause of the collision.
 We have the experience not only to do this, but also to illuminate these causes in court and hold negligent parties and their insurers accountable for avoidable mistakes.

 Common causes of truck accidents include: